-For the year ended December 31, 2019, the Group has not (1) pursued or declined any new business opportunity referred to us by the Controlling Shareholders nor (2) exercised or waived the pre-emptive rights under the Non - competition Undertaking.
-Certain of the Controlling Shareholders have provided an annual confirmation of its compliance with the Non-competition Undertaking.
-The Independent non-Executive Directors have reviewed and were satisfied that such Controlling Shareholders have complied with the Non-competition Undertaking for the year ended December 31, 2019.
+Except for the non-exercise of the pre-emptive right of first refusal to acquire the 24.93% equity interest in Yubei Steering held by AVIC as disclosed above and in the announcement of the Company dated September 8, 2020, for the year ended December 31, 2020, the Group has not (1) pursued or declined any new business opportunity referred to us by the Controlling Shareholders nor (2) exercised or waived the pre-emptive rights under the Noncompetition Undertaking.
+Certain Controlling Shareholders have provided an annual confirmation of its compliance with the Non-competition Undertaking.
+The Independent non-Executive Directors have reviewed and were satisfied that such Controlling Shareholders have complied with the Non-competition Undertaking for the year ended December 31, 2020.